-a.
+- a.
 Within three days of a change in a professional operator of record, the permittee shall notify the Director of the Ohio EPA of any such change on a form acceptable to Ohio EPA.
-The notification can be submitted either electronically via the Ohio eBusiness Center website (<https://ebiz.epa.ohio.gov/login.html>) or hard copy.
+The notification must be submitted electronically to opcrt@epa.ohio.gov.
 The appropriate form can be found at the following website:

+https://dam.assets.ohio.gov/image/upload/epa.ohio.gov/Portals/28/documents/opcrt/Operator_of_Record_Notification_Form.pdf

-https://dam.assets.ohio.gov/image/upload/epa.ohio.gov/Portals/28/documents/opcrt/Operator_of_Record_Notification_Form.pdf b.
+- b.
 All applications for renewal of this NPDES permit shall include an updated Operator of Record Notification form along with other necessary forms and fees to be considered a complete application.

-c.
-If the designated professional operator of record is unable to meet the minimum staffing requirements at a class A or class I treatment works, then a professional operator with a certificate equal to or higher than that of the treatment works may serve as the professional operator of record until such time as the designated professional operator of record is available.
+- c.
+If the designated professional operator of record is unable to meet the minimum staffing requirements at a Class A or class I treatment works, then a professional operator with a certificate equal to or higher than that of the treatment works may serve as the professional operator of record until such time as the designated professional operator of record is available.
 The use of this provision does not require notification to the agency unless the use of the backup professional operator exceeds thirty consecutive days.
 In the event the use of a backup professional operator under this provision exceeds thirty consecutive days, the owner or professional operator shall provide notice in accordance with paragraph (A)(2) of rule 3745-7-02 of the Administrative Code.